Kansas’ Bob Dole remembered at U.S. Capitol ceremony for public service, sense of humor - NewsBreak

 “We still found a way to work together.
 We genuinely, we genuinely respected one another as colleagues, as fellow Americans,” Biden said.
 “It was real.
 It wasn’t fake.
 And we became great friends.”

 They also remembered Dole’s penchant for humor.
-Senate Minority Leader Mitch McConnell (R-Ky.) recalled then-Majority Leader Dole quipping that if he “had known we were going to win control of the Senate, we’d have run better candidates.”
+Senate Minority Leader Mitch McConnell, R-Kentucky, recalled then-Majority Leader Dole quipping that if he “had known we were going to win control of the Senate, we’d have run better candidates.”

 Schumer riffed on the oft-cited quote from Dole about the “danger” of standing between Schumer and a reporter: “Don’t worry, Bob.
 It’s safe to be between me and the cameras today.”